These FAQs are for our legacy products. For our current product FAQs go to

 the registry that the ports you specify should NOT be checked for a

 mouse during bootup.
-Here is one link for downloading
+Here is a link to the Microsoft info for

 Q: Why is PARGPS diag failing ?